The Green Homes Grant Scheme was announced by the UK Government at the start of July with details promised in due course.

 When will the Green Homes Grant Scheme start?

-The Green Homes Grant Scheme will open for applications in September 2020.
+The Green Homes Grant Scheme will open for applications in September 2020 and the work must be completed by the end of March 2021.

 How much money will I get?